• Skip to primary navigation

 • Finely dice onion and bell pepper.

 • In a large skillet over medium-high heat, sauté onion and bell pepper for 8-10 minutes.
-(For no-oil sauté method, I use 3 Tbsp. broth/water to sauté and add more as needed.)
+(I use about 3 Tbsp. broth/water to for no-oil sauté method, adding more as needed.)

 • Meanwhile, mince garlic and dice tomatoes.

 • When onion is translucent, add minced garlic and 2 Tbsp. taco seasoning.
-Cook 1-2 minutes.
+Stir and cook for 1-2 minutes.

 • Reduce heat.
-Add tomato sauce, nutritional yeast, black beans (rinsed and drained), corn, and tomatoes.
-Stir and let simmer on medium-low for a few minutes (or longer if the rice isn't finished cooking yet).
+Add tomato sauce, nutritional yeast, black beans (rinsed and drained), sweet corn, and tomatoes.
+Stir and simmer on medium-low for 5 minutes.

 • When rice is cooked, add to skillet and stir well.
 Heat for 5 minutes to let flavors combine.
-Salt to taste.
+Salt to taste if desired.

 • Serve with your favorite toppings.
 For an extra-cheesy version, add your favorite dairy-free shreds.